-The Center for Veterinary Medicine (CVM) is the FDA center responsible for overseeing the animal and veterinary program.
-CVM regulates animal and veterinary products offered for importation into the United States.
-These products include animal food and feed, pet food, animal drugs, medicated feed, and veterinary devices.
+The Center for Veterinary Medicine (CVM) is the FDA center responsible for regulating animal and veterinary products.
+These products include animal food and feed, pet food, animal drugs, medicated feed, and veterinary devices offered for import.
 Visit the Animal and Veterinary page for more information.

 Visit the CVM Imports & Exports page for more information about importing animal and veterinary products.